esoinila/con-planner/Readme.md

 * Add Discord bot to notify game masters of signups
 * Add Discord bot to notify users of new games
 * Add install instructions to more NodeJS / MongoDB free-tier platforms

+## Deploying to Azure App Service

+I found the the best way to accomplish this was to use docker.
+Running docker build locally and then pushing the image to Azure Container Registry.
+Then using the Azure App Service deployment center to deploy the image to the App Service.

+Visual Studio Code has a nice Docker and Azure App Service extensions that makes it easy to set up.
+After the Docker image is pushed into Azure Container Registry you can right click the image in Docker extension and select to push it to Azure App Service.
+After that it is mostly about whitelisting the outbound IP addresses to Mongo DB.